The VHDL of the PDP11 core is not vendor specific.

 My Xilinx boards are made by Digilent, and are maybe a bit more basic in their finishing.
 To make up for that, they have expansion ports for Digilent’s PMOD expansion modules; you can add the tiny PMODs as you require them, and in any combination you like.
 This makes the Digilent boards very flexible.

 Which vendor you like best is very much dependent on your personal views.
 When choosing, it also makes sense to consider the design tools.
-Both Altera’s Quartus and Xilinx’ ISE have their quirks; these are really big chunks of very complicated software that will take some time to learn to work with.
-Neither is flawless, and both have some major flaws and errors in them that can really be aggravating at times.
+Both Altera’s Quartus and Xilinx’ ISE have their quirks; these are really big chunks of very complex software that will take some time to learn to work with.
+Neither is flawless, and both have major flaws and bugs in them that can really be aggravating at times.

 On the hardware side of things – adapter boards, shims to connect to Oscar Vermeulen’s PiDP-11 console – I have chosen to focus on two FPGA boards:

 - the DE0-Nano from Terasic;